-We are a multidisciplinary team consisting of 2 full-time consultants, one neuromuscular clinical specialist nurse, one transition nurse, one care advisor, one clinical psychologist, and 2 physiotherapists, one being a clinical specialist.
+We are a multidisciplinary team consisting of two full-time consultants, one neuromuscular clinical specialist nurse, one transition nurse, one care advisor, one clinical psychologist, and two physiotherapists, one being a clinical specialist.
 Two other consultants attend clinics on a regular basis; a genetic consultant and an adult consultant neurologist, who have their own patient list with our team and contribute to the MDT.

 We also have MDT clinics with visiting adult and paediatric consultant cardiologists and a ventilation clinic with a respiratory consultant, respiratory specialist nurse and physiologist.
 This enables us to see our patients in one setting so reduces the need for multiple hospital appointments.

 In addition to our NMD clinics, we also run combined clinics; one with a Paediatric Orthopaedic Consultant Surgeon and the other with an Adult Orthopaedic Consultant Foot and Ankle Surgeon with the Orthotist, as well as a joint clinic with a Paediatric Rheumatologist and Geneticist, and a Specialist Arthrogryposis clinic with an orthopaedic surgeon and geneticist.

 We also coordinate the 100K Genome Clinic for Rare Diseases and run regular MDT and muscle biopsy meetings.